AnanthaRamanujan-SM/opennms-tutorials-1_training/session3/Exercise-3-1.md

 Please install this software on your host system so we can use it to interrogate the SNMP agents in the example containers.

-By convention,  SNMP agents use port 161 for responding to SNMP requests and 162 for receiving traps.
+By convention,  SNMP agents use port `161` for responding to SNMP requests and `162` for receiving traps.

-However, in order to avoid conflicts with Linux NetSNMP, OpenNMS is usually set up to use a different port to receive traps.
+However, in order to avoid conflicts with Linux NetSNMP, OpenNMS is usually set up to use a different port (`1162`) to receive traps.
 The OpenNMS core SNMP trap port is set in the file [etc/trapd-configuration.xml](../../main/pristine-opennms-config-files/etc-pristine/trapd-configuration.xml)

 It is worth noting that this file also contains a setting `new-suspect-on-trap="false"` which if set `true` will cause OpenNMS to scan for a new node if it does not recognise the `from IP address` field of the trap packet.

-In our example [docker-compose.yaml](../session3/minimal-minion-activemq/docker-compose.yaml) file, you will see that each of the netsnmp containers exposes a different port on the host system.
+In our example [docker-compose.yaml](../session3/minimal-minion-activemq/docker-compose.yaml) file, you will see that each of the Netsnmp containers exposes a different port on the host system.
 And the core OpenNMS horizon and the minion1 receive SNMP traps from the host on 10162 and 1162 respectively.

 | container | Native SNMP port | Host Exposed SNMP Port |